New York Wrongful Death Lawyers

 - A reduction in the inheritance or assets that the deceased would have left behind

 A significant factor in calculating these economic damages is the age and life expectancy of the victim when the fatal accident occurred, particularly in reference to lost wages.
-When a child unexpectedly loses a parent, for example, there may be many years of potential lost wages that the surviving child is entitled to.
+When detailing the economic situation of a decedent’s family, Block O’Toole & Murphy carefully analyzes tax records, payroll records, industry pay standards, and anticipated promotions as well as the fringe benefits available to the decedent.

 Generally, in the state of New York, a child, parent, spouse, or personal representative for the estate of the victim can file a wrongful death claim.
 If no spouse, parents, or children survive the victim, then it may be possible for a sibling or other relative to bring the claim, especially if they are appointed as the representative to the victim’s estate.
 Circumstances vary by case; contact us at 212-736-5300 to speak with a Block O’Toole & Murphy attorney and determine if you qualify to file a wrongful death claim.